sun-li/vim/README.md

     ENTER        : Insert a blank line
     SHIFT-ENTER  : Break the line from cursor and insert a blank line

-    CONTROL-H    : Jump to left window
+    CONTROL-p    : Jump to left window
-    CONTROL-L    : Jump to right window
+    CONTROL-n    : Jump to right window
-    CONTROL-K    : Jump to upper window and maximize it CONTROL-J    : Jump to lower window and maximize it
+    CONTROL-k    : Jump to upper window
+    CONTROL-j    : Jump to lower window

 ### Visual Mode